deleeuw/jansweb/content/post/wijsen/_index.md

 **Should psychology become more statistics oriented?**

 Especially these days that&#39;s a very loaded question.
 It&#39;s always been a loaded question, but now, there&#39;s this replication crisis of course, and the replication crisis has as its main message that the statistical methods used in psychology are bad, bogus, not very conducive to building up a cumulative science.
-It&#39;s something that I have written on in the past, quite a long time ago
-# 5
-, but it&#39;s now coming more to the forefront because of the ESP experiments and things like that, so I think, as a sort of general observation, as somebody who is not really involved in the debate, it&#39;s probably necessary that psychology thinks very hard about the statistical methods it uses at the moment, and changes something in their paradigms.
+It&#39;s something that I have written on in the past, quite a long time ago, but it&#39;s now coming more to the forefront because of the ESP experiments and things like that, so I think, as a sort of general observation, as somebody who is not really involved in the debate, it&#39;s probably necessary that psychology thinks very hard about the statistical methods it uses at the moment, and changes something in their paradigms.
 I&#39;m not entirely sure what that should be because again, I don&#39;t really follow the debate except at the level of Science or Nature, or those more general journals that write on this crisis.

 **But regardless of the reproducibility problem, you think that statistics might be a good framework for psychological research?**